search ]

 1. Modifying SEO Titles

 Customizing the titles generated by Yoast can help improve clarity or align them with specific SEO strategies.
-Below are examples of how to achieve this:
+The wpseo_title filter lets you modify the <title> tag output.

 Example 1: Append the Site Name to Titles